d-simon/for-interaction-by-interaction/readme.md

     $ composer install
     ```

 2. Copy `wp/wp-config-sample.php` to `/wp-config.php` and customize database settings for your local environment.
 Use the root directory, because when composer is updating the /wp directory gets overwritten.
-Add the following lines at the top:
+Add the following lines at the top and adjust your `WP_SITEURL` and `WP_HOME` if needed:

     ```php
     define('WP_CONTENT_URL', 'http://' . $_SERVER['HTTP_HOST'] . '/content');